Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 # Phase 2 – Prepare

-<a href="https://divvy-tripdata.s3.amazonaws.com/index.html">Cyclistic Dataset</a>
+<a href="https://divvy-tripdata.s3.amazonaws.com/index.html">Data Source - Cyclistic Dataset</a>

 This dataset consists of 12 Months (January 2021 to December 2021) of Cyclistic trip Data from Motivate International Inc under this <a href="https://www.divvybikes.com/data-license-agreement">License-Agreement</a> It provides comprehensive trip-level insights into Cyclistic’s operations, with variables supporting behavioral and trend analysis.
 Organized across 12 months and excluding PII, it enables secure, aggregate-level analysis of rider patterns.
 The data also follows the ROCCC approach –

-Reliable - The dataset is generated from Cyclistic’s internal systems, ensuring a high level of accuracy, consistency, and operational reliability.
+Reliable - The dataset includes complete and accurate ride data from divvy-tripdata used by Cyclistic’s internal systems, ensuring a high level of accuracy, consistency, and operational reliability.

 Original - This is first-party data provided by Motivate International Inc. under the Divvy Bikes licensing framework, ensuring authenticity.